-The album's first single, “In My Pocket,” is a beckoning departure from Moore's previous hits.
-Home to one of the best pop hooks in recent memory, the track's lyrics are far more penetrating than anything on her peers' plates: “Among the many muted faces/You try to find me in the spaces/You're drawn to my song.”
-“Pocket” is one of several tracks that feature a distinct Middle Eastern vibe courtesy of veteran producer Emilio Estefan Jr., including the exotically lovelorn “You Remind Me” and “Saturate Me.”
-The latter features smooth harmonies, live guitars and a traditional Indian Sitar, its simple metaphor rendered with purity: “My soul is evaporating…Storm around me, bring the tide.”
+The album's lead single, “In My Pocket,” is a beckoning departure from Moore's previous hits.
+Home to one of the best pop hooks of the year, the track's lyrics are far more penetrating than anything on her peers' recent efforts: “Among the many muted faces/You try to find me in the spaces/You're drawn to my song.”
+“In My Pocket” is one of several tracks that feature a distinct Middle Eastern vibe courtesy of veteran producer Emilio Estefan Jr., including the lovelorn “You Remind Me” and “Saturate Me.”
+The latter features smooth harmonies, live guitars, and a sitar, its simple metaphor rendered with purity: “My soul is evaporating…Storm around me, bring the tide.”

 Nineties pop singer Jon Secada lends his songwriting skills and vocals to two tracks, “One Sided Love” and “It Only Took a Minute.”
 The former is the album's hardest track, infused with electric guitars and a sexy, mature vocal delivery that all but negates the song's somewhat trite chorus.
 The Jewel-esque “When I Talk to You,” co-penned by Moore herself, is organic and sweet, featuring acoustic guitars and a lush string arrangement; unfortunately, the Diane Warren ballad “From Loving You” sounds like a LeAnn Rimes throwaway.
 Both tracks, however, nicely display some of Moore's usually hidden vocal chops, proving the Neutrogena spokesgirl is a whole lot more than just a second-rate Britney.